ecton/carmen/README.md

 * Start with simple low-level scripting language: floats, ints, booleans, pointers, etc.
 * Add preprocessor for a good macro system
 * Add ability to link native libraries and call native functions in them -- no need to use C to interact with a C library
-* Bootstrap early by making all library functions be written in native haste with external methods
+* Bootstrap early by making all library functions be written in native Carmen with external methods
-* Build object model in native Haste
+* Build object model in native Carmen

 # Random Scribblings that I haven't promoted to Markdown